ikp4success/html_meta_data_parse/README.md

 ```

 ##### Override Meta Keys
 HtmlMetaDataParse uses a predefined set of keys to parse meta data from html content.
-However it also provides option to override meta keys of your choice
+However it also provides an option to override meta keys of your choice.

 ```